adamluzsi/testcase/README.md

 It allows you to do context preparation for each test in a way, that it will be safe for use with testing.T#Parallel.

-You receive a new pointer structure called `*testrun.V` which will represent values that you configured for your test case.
+You receive a new pointer structure called `*testcase.V` which will represent values that you configured for your test case.
-As mentioned above, the values in `*testrun.V` are safe to use during T#Parallel, so as long your construct does not have any side-effect, you are free to make run your code on concurrent goroutines.
+As mentioned above, the values in `*testcase.V` are safe to use during T#Parallel, so as long your construct does not have any side-effect, you are free to make run your code on concurrent goroutines.